2020 Rocky Mountain Instinct BC Edition

 If you spend most of your time pedaling up singletrack, the Instinct’s rear suspension offers a lot to like in terms of the amount of traction it provides.
 Combined with the fast-rolling Maxxis Aggressor rear tire, the Instinct BC Edition’s climbing performance is totally adequate for its class.

-With a 32-tooth front chainring, the Instinct BC Edition has plenty of upper-end pedaling ability while sacrificing some easier pedaling in the lowest gears.
+With a 32-tooth front chainring, the Instinct BC Edition has plenty of upper-end pedaling ability for me while sacrificing some easier pedaling in the lowest gears.
 Personally, I prefer a 30-tooth chainring paired with the 10-51 Shimano XT drivetrain, mostly because many of the climbs around Crested Butte are very steep and I prefer to pedal at a relatively high cadence.

-With fast-rolling 29” wheels and 155 mm of rear suspension, the Instinct BC Edition does a very good job of keeping its speed in rocky and rooty sections of trail.
+Dylan Wood: With fast-rolling 29” wheels and 155 mm of rear suspension, the Instinct BC Edition does a very good job of keeping its speed in rocky and rooty sections of trail.
 I smashed the Instinct BC through plenty of moto-whoops, rock gardens, and high-speed rooty sections and was content with the ride-smoothing and momentum-retaining properties of the bike.

 While most riders will be able to ride it quite hard in most terrain, where the Instinct BC really stands out compared to the longer, slacker bikes of today is its nimbleness and lively ride.
 The Instinct BC Edition felt poppy and active whereas other bikes like the Megatower would prefer to just go straight and stay glued to the trail.
 If you’ve spent time on any of the longer, slacker bikes of today and found yourself thinking they felt sluggish and one-dimensional, you might want to check out the Instinct BC.